- Discuss the importance of predation and herbivory in the ecosystem, including how organisms defend against these

 Mechanical defenses, such as the presence of thorns on plants or the hard shell on turtles, discourage animal predation and herbivory by causing physical pain to the predator or by physically preventing the predator from being able to eat the prey.
 Chemical defenses are produced by many animals as well as plants, such as the foxglove which is extremely toxic when eaten.
 Figure 2 shows some organisms’ defenses against predation and herbivory.

-Many species use their body shape and coloration to avoid being detected by predators.
+Many species use physical appearance, such as body shape and coloration, to avoid being detected by predators.
 The tropical walking stick is an insect with the coloration and body shape of a twig which makes it very hard to see when stationary against a background of real twigs (Figure 3a).
-In another example, the chameleon can change its color to match its surroundings (Figure 3b).
+In another example, the chameleon can, within limitations, change its color to match its surroundings (Figure 3b).
 Both of these are examples of camouflage, or avoiding detection by blending in with the background.
+There are many behavioral adaptations to avoid or confuse predators.
+Playing dead and traveling in large groups, like schools of fish or flocks of birds, are both behaviors that reduce the risk of being eaten.

 Some species use coloration as a way of warning predators that they are not good to eat.
 For example, the cinnabar moth caterpillar, the fire-bellied toad, and many species of beetle have bright colors that warn of a foul taste, the presence of toxic chemical, and/or the ability to sting or bite, respectively.
 Predators that ignore this coloration and eat the organisms will experience their unpleasant taste or presence of toxic chemicals and learn not to eat them in the future.
 This type of defensive mechanism is called aposematic coloration, or warning coloration.